samereberlin/LibroJS/README.md

 **Important Note:** the whole modal content must be inside another single element (which in this case is using style padding: 0.5em), in order to generate a single pop-up dialog.

+The pop-up modal transition "pop" is enabled by default, but if we need to set a different one, we can use _WebApp.setDefaultModalTransition('transitionType')_ function API.
+And if we need to set an specific modal transition to be used once only (without modify the default setting), we can use _WebApp.setNextModalTransition('transitionType')_ function API, similar as described in the "page transitions" section.

-If we want a modal window that closes automatically on click outside the dialog content, we can use the following implementation with "onclick" handling instead (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.1_hideOnClickOutside.html#firstPage" target="_blank">live preview</a>):
+If we need a modal window that closes automatically on click outside the dialog content, we can use the following implementation with "onclick" handling instead (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex09.1_hideOnClickOutside.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="modal" id="modalWindow" onclick="window.history.back();">